 Nodules and long cords form beneath the skin in your hand.
-These are hard and inflexible, so you can’t straighten one or more fingers.
-Eventually your fingers bend towards the palm of your hand, which can limit what you can do at home and work.
+These are hard and inflexible, similar to scar tissue, so you can’t straighten one or more fingers.
+It usually affects the ring and little fingers and can affect both hands at the same time.

 Your doctor may offer you an injection to weaken the tissue that's keeping your fingers bent, or they can be surgically straightened.

 Left untreated it tends to get worse over months or years, but only a small number of people need surgery.

 Contractures (bending of the fingers towards the palm) can vary in severity and usually affect both hands.

 If your fingers are bent and you can't lay your hand down flat or find daily tasks using your hands difficult, you should see your GP.

 Your GP should be able to give you an accurate diagnosis after asking you some questions and a careful examination of both hands.